Rack of Lamb with Mango Honey-Glaze

 I season the lamb with salt and pepper first.
-I then prepared my spice mixture by mixing Mrs. Dash Original (no advertisement related), honey, sherry vinegar, ground cumin orange juice and my Mango Gourmet Hot Sauce.
+I then prepared my spice mixture by mixing Mrs. Dash Original (no advertisement related), honey, sherry vinegar, ground cumin orange juice and my Hot and Spicy Mango with Herbs.
 The spice mixture will be used to brush the meat.

 I like to serve my Moroccan inspired dish with my tomatoes, mini cucumber, pomegranate, and dried figs salad without salad dressing.
 The reason for not adding the salad dressing is because I don't want to ruin the rich taste of fruits and veggies.

 Dried figs have a particular taste and can be very empowering because of their sweetness.
 When dried figs are mixed with other vegetables or fruits, they plump up and release their sweet juice, and I can guarantee you that you will not miss the dressing.